 An absolute must-do in Skiathos is to wander down Papadiamantis Street; this is a long street from the main road to the harbour.
 There are lots of shops and restaurants to choose from here and its easy to spend a morning or afternoon hanging around the town and going for a coffee or drink in one of the many local bars.

 If you love accessories then check out Ammos by Kitty boutique, who stock the most beautiful creations that are perfect for summer.
-The boutique is also located on a pretty street near the harbour which is very Instagram-able!
+The boutique is also located on a pretty street near the harbour which is very Instagram-able.
+Kitty has a dog named Marcel and there is a black and white cat that you will sometimes see sitting inside or outside the boutique.
+She has become quite famous on IG!
+Her name is Cruella and during the winter months she is looked after by a lady named Sarawan, whose restaurant I will recommend later in this post!

 Outside Ammos by Kitty